Macugnaga Ski Resort

 Skiing & Snowboarding, Lifts & Terrain

 The ski lifts at Macugnaga range from the positively ancient (i.e. circa 1959!) to the comparatively modern.
 Do not expect any high-speed modern gondolas or chairs with heated seats here!
 Cold bums and long, bumpy lift rides are the norm.
+(We did note though that all the lifts, and particularly the cable cars, were extremely well maintained, with all the running gear looking shiny and new - comforting indeed.)
 The lift pass price is low for a reason.
 Enjoy it while you can!

 Where is Macugnaga Italy?